Are you one of the people with vivid dreams every night? Read on.

 The current theory is that dreams help our long-term memory, to the point where some people now think dreams are part of the mechanism to sort through and discard any memories which are not valuable.
 Whatever the reason for dreaming, most people feel refreshed afterwards, even if they do not remember it.

-The average adult requires between seven and nine hours of sleep a night to be at peak health, which means that there is a lot of potential for vivid dreams every night.
+The average adult requires between seven and nine hours of sleep a night to be at peak health, which means that there is a lot of potential for vivid dreams.

 When it comes to dreams, scientists found that people were most likely to remember the last dream in their REM cycle.
 This does not apply to vivid dreams since they are intense enough to be remembered no matter their place in the cycle.

-Vivid dreams every night can be good and bad, realistic or completely fantastical – it all depends on how you take them.
+Vivid dreams can be good and bad, realistic or completely fantastical – it all depends on how you take them.

 Nobody knows what causes vivid dreams every night, but there are some theories: